Tuesday, 9 February 2010

 A big goanna going up a tree in the garden and a blue-tongue lizard going down the side of our house!

-A Brush Turkey (Alectura lathami) in a hurry!
+(Alectura lathami) in a hurry!
 The male builds huge mounds of rainforest debri and soil (7 to 12 feet in diameter, 3 feet high) to attract the female.
 She has her way with him, lays her eggs and departs for good!
 The male remains to take care of the warm composting pile incubating the eggs!

 The chortling Noisy Friar Bird (Philemon corniculatus) sitting just beside the caravan